Kotter’s 8 Step Change Model is a great way to herald change in your organization.

 - Identify and address people’s concerns and misgivings in an open and honest way

 - Tie everything to the vision statement.
-Apply the vision to everything, whether it is the training or performance reviews and make sure the results from all that ties back in to the vision in the end.
+Apply the vision to everything, whether it is the training or performance reviews and make sure the results from all that tie back into the vision in the end.

 For any change to succeed, it needs to be broad-based and that means the resistance to it needs to be worked at.